hdsouza13/cse15l-lab-reports/lab5.md

 TA: Hummmmmmm.
 Normally when this happens, it means that the command you used was unable to find the file.
 Can you show me your bash file.

-Student:This is what I wrote in the bash file
+Student: This is what I wrote for my bash file

 ![Image](phlab5.2.png)